 A couple of years ago following a family vacation to Europe and getting a different viewpoint in life, my wife and I had several discussions about spending more time in Europe.

-As we’re both originally from England there are certain things you miss over the years.
+As we’re both originally from England there are certain things one misses over the years living in the USA.
 Deep down there is a longing to experience more of those things you know exist, but just can’t experience due to your geographical location.
-So much so that we looked into things and took it a step further.
-My eldest daughter is now a grown-up and graduating college and setting her life up in the US.
-My youngest daughter with a flexibility window beginning to close as she heads for teenage years, it was a case of “now or never”.
-Also with Brexit getting delayed a few times, it was easier for us to move to Europe.
-We hold both British and American passports before the Brexit door shut us out.
+So much so, that we looked into things and took it a step further.
+My eldest daughter is now grown-up and has graduated college and is setting her life up in the US.
+My youngest daughter at age 11 has a flexibility window beginning to close as she heads for teenage years.
+It was a case of “now or never”.
+Also with Brexit getting delayed a few times, it was easier for us to move to Europe before the Brexit door shut us out.

 To make a difference in photography one of the most important things you can do is to change your viewpoint.
 You pick up your camera and tripod and move it a few feet to a different location to create a fresh angle.
 So in that sense, we decided to change our whole viewpoint, so we moved to Salzburg in Austria.